-- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform.
+- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help other people that get arrested to get through the process?

 Click here to post a comment

 Once bail has been posted, you will get released from jail.
 This process can take anywhere between 30 minutes to all day.
 In other words the quicker bail is posted, the quicker you will get discharged.
 It also will depend on whether you’ve been given a bond amount or if a judge needs to determine the bail amount.
 For a minor charge, you will simply be booked and get released without having to post bail.
 If you have served a sentence in jail and are given a release date, plan to be released anywhere between the hours of 9am and 12pm.

 for your arrest, or if you need to start your sentence, it is recommended that you follow the law and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail intake area, and tell someone that you think there is an outstanding arrest warrant out for you.
 The officer will verify that you have an outstanding arrest warrant, and if you do, you will be taken into custody.
 If you are reporting to serve out your sentence, go to the jail at the exact time and date that the sentence order lists.
 Make sure that you get don’t get there late, or they may decide to arrest you.
 Only bring necessary items with you, like your driver’s license or even photo ID, any prescription medication you might take, as well as a copy of the sentencing order.